Dizziness during menopause may be related to hormone changes, but researchers don’t fully understand the connection.

-Keep reading to learn more about the connection and how you can manage this symptom.
+Keep reading to learn what causes dizziness during menopause and how you can manage this symptom.

 Hormones play an important role in balancing your blood sugar levels.
 Hormone changes during menopause affect how your body responds to insulin.
 That makes it hard for your body to keep your blood sugar stable.
 Changes to blood sugar levels can make you dizzy.

-Changes in female hormones are known to affect your inner ears, which are critical to your sense of balance.
-Some women report changes in balance, sinuses, and hearing before menstruation.
+Changes in estrogen, progesterone, and other hormones are known to affect your inner ears, which are critical to your sense of balance.
+Some people report changes in balance, sinuses, and hearing before menstruation.
 It’s possible that hormonal changes during menopause may also affect your ears.

 Dizziness unrelated to menopause

 Dizziness may be caused by things unrelated to menopause.
-Common causes are:
+Some of the more common causes include:

 It’s a good idea to see your doctor if you regularly feel dizzy.
 They’ll likely ask a lot of questions to get an accurate picture of what you’re experiencing.
 Try describing the feeling without using the word “dizzy.”
 This gives your doctor more information about the possible cause of your dizziness.

 It may help if you keep a symptom journal of what’s happening each time you get dizzy.
 You might notice a trend in situations that trigger dizziness.

 Your doctor might check your blood pressure and pulse while you sit or stand in different positions.
 This is to see how your movement and stance affects your heart and blood flow.